ardagnir/vizardry/README.md

 The second variable ** must be** the root of the repo containing your vim files.

-Optionnaly you can set the vim commit messages (the name of the modified plugin will always be happened in the end of the message, the proposed values are the defaults):
+Optionally you can set the vim commit messages (the name of the modified plugin will always be happened in the end of the message, the proposed values are the defaults):